 A Word About Images: You can’t just pull any image and use it for a blog article or infographic.
 Most mages have a copyright restriction on them.
 To find free images for your business use, go to Pixabay.com or an equivalent website.
 Or, you can buy stock images by signing up for a subscription at iStock, Shutterstock or the equivalent.

 Making Videos.
 There are many video apps available now, and even an iPhone can produce some pretty good stuff--if you’ve got the inclination to spend a few hours learning how to use images, text, sound and editing to create a video to circulate on social media.
 You don’t even need to shoot anything to create one.
-You can use photos and the zoom option to make it feel like movement.
+You can use photos and the zoom option to make it feel like a movement.
 Or, just shoot an actual video using your phone or tablet and edit it using one of many free software options (your phone and tablet probably already have one installed).
 What videos do that an article can’t do as well is to reach out and really grab someone’s attention.
 That’s the power of the moving picture.
 However, if this feels way too out of your league, a really captivating photo as the feature image of your blog post can also be successful.
-Same goes for a really colorful infographic with a catchy headline.
+The same goes for a really colorful infographic with a catchy headline.

 After you have created some great articles, infographics, videos (and maybe even gifs?), you can begin to post at different times of the day on all of the major social media pages.
 You’ll soon begin to see which articles are gaining attention by looking at your website traffic analytics.
 You’ll also begin to get a feel for the best times to post content.
 Experiment, test and take chances.
 And be yourself -- you can afford to stand out amongst your fellow professionals.
 And good luck!